Privacy Policy

 1.11 Injury and Limitation Information

 Injury information is health data.
 Under GDPR Article 9, health data is a "special category" of personal data that requires additional safeguards.
 We process this data only on the basis of your explicit consent, which we obtain through an in-app prompt the first time you add an injury region.
-The prompt tells you which third party receives the data (xAI) and what else is included in the request (your fitness profile).
+The prompt tells you which third parties may receive the data (xAI for AI workout and program generation, and OpenAI for the AI Coach) and what else is included in the request (your fitness profile).
 You may remove injury information at any time in the App; doing so prevents it from being included in any future AI requests, but does not retrieve copies of information that have already been transmitted to xAI and processed under xAI's own terms (see Section 1.6).

 You are never required to enter injury information to use the App.